Messengers of War

 Contact

-We hear some kind of loud, beeping sound.
+We hear a loud, beeping sound.

 “What’s that sound Mayla?”

-“Someone’s trying to contact us.”
+“Someone’s trying to contact us, again.”

 “It must be the ship in orbit.”